NWCalvank/nwcalvank.dev/app/content/blog/async-functions-are-overrated/index.md

 I just think that they're over-hyped and should only be used where appropriate, leaving the control flow largely to dot-chaining.

-Thanks for reading.
-Hit me up on social if you want to tell me why I'm wrong. 🤓
+Thanks for reading!
+Have yourself a great day 🤓